Hip Resurfacing Surgery

 Also, any patient of childbearing age who plans to become pregnant may not be recommended for hip joint resurfacing because of the small chance they have an immune reaction to metal ions caused by the implants.
 While a rare complication, most surgeons will avoid this risk and suggest another procedure like a total hip replacement to these patients instead.

-Schedule a free consultation with a Medbelle orthopaedic surgeon today to find out if hip resurfacing is right for you.
+Schedule a consultation with a Medbelle orthopaedic surgeon today to find out if hip resurfacing is right for you.

 How much does hip resurfacing surgery cost?